abikirkham/FlexiBook/README.md

         else:
             print("Changes discarded.")

 Unfortunately, this made no changes to the work sheet.
+I decided to run my code through [ChatGPT](https://chat.openai.com/auth/login) to ask why I could not see the change on my googlesheets once the user had confirmed this change.
+I understood what error was made and i have explained this below:

 new_time = None  # Initialize new_time variable